oluwatosinolamilekan/menu-management-backend/README.md

 ```

-## Create a New Task
+## Create a New menu
-- Endpoint: POST `/api/tasks`
+- Endpoint: POST `/api/menu`
-- Description: Create a new task.
+- Description: Create a new menu.
 - Request Body:

 ```json